Your Email Etiquette Can Make or Break Your Job Search

 Dear Mr./Mrs./Ms. Lastname:

 [The first paragraph of an email cover letter should mention the job position the person is applying for, the company name, and where the job was posted.
-If referred by someone from the company or acquainted with an employee in good standing, the person should mention that person here.]
+If referred by someone from the company or acquainted with an employee in good standing, the person should mention that acquaintance here.
+The paragraph should end with one skill or accomplishment that the person has that matches a requirement in the job posting.]

-[The second paragraph should briefly describe the applicant’s abilities and why they would be a good choice for filling the position.]
+[The second paragraph should briefly describe the applicant’s abilities, along with examples which show why they would be a good choice for filling the position.]

-[The last paragraph of should request that the company contact the applicant to discuss the job opportunity further and thank the company for considering them for the job.]
+[The last paragraph should mention the resume and the job position title again, request that the company contact the applicant to discuss the job opportunity further, mention a final reason to consider the person for the job, and thank the company for considering them for the job.]

 Sincerely/Sincerely yours/With appreciation,